seangoodvibes/DelugeDocs/docs/documentation/getting-started/device-overview/power.md

 You can replace the battery yourself.
 No special tools or skills are needed.

 Replacement batteries should be type “18650” 3.7V Li-ion, either “protected” or “unprotected”.
 The original battery is 3000mAh, but you can use batteries of any capacity.

-## Turning on the Deluge

-1. Connect a power source to the USB port or DC power socket.

-1. Install the SD card with the metal contacts facing up.

-1. Switch the power switch on the rear of the device to **On**.